Restoring function to paralyzed limbs after spinal cord injury

 The ultimate goal of new treatment options is to improve the quality of life and longevity of patients living with spinal cord injuries and reducing the socio-economic impact of living with these health burdens.

 Peter Grahn is a native Minnesotan and PhD candidate in the Neural Engineering Laboratory of Mayo Clinic, training under the mentorship of Kendall H. Lee, MD, PhD and J. Luis Lujan, PhD.
 His primary research efforts are focused on using electrical stimulation of the spinal cord to restore function lost due to spinal cord injury.
-He earned his undergraduate degree in Biology and Chemistry from Southwestern Minnesota State University.
+He earned his undergraduate degree in Biology and Chemistry from Southwest Minnesota State University.